How RFQs and eAuctions achieved 50% savings on packaging categories

 “I think in all cases, Sourcing Dojo is a huge time-saver and a credibility builder with the vendor base.
 That’s where I found a big value, it saves a huge amount of time post-event when compiling the results.
 Also the ability to see the results as they’re coming in is hugely valuable.
 You can see if a vendor has made a mistake for example the price for one item, when they need to provide the price for 12 in a box, allowing you to rectify that immediately.”

 Bruce commented: “We found far more savings than anyone dreamed were there, certainly on the client side.
 I suspected that we had a very strong savings case following a two week diagnostic phase.
-I saw all the indicators of large unrealized s, however you don’t know exactly what opportunity there is, until you go to market with an RFQ.
+I saw all the indicators of large unrealized savings, however you don’t know exactly what opportunity there is, until you go to market with an RFQ.
 Through using Sourcing Dojo with the client we got in the region of 50% savings on several packaging categories, and there were more available on the second pass through consolidation and matching supplier specs more closely to actual client needs.”